cancom/terraform-provider-cancom/docs/resources/ssl_monitoring_ssl_monitor.md

 ### Required

-- `contact_email_cancom` (String) CANCOM administrator that is responsible to exchange the certificate.
+- `contact_email_cancom` (String) CANCOM contact person that is responsible to exchange the certificate.
 - `domain_name` (String) Domain name to monitor.
 A domain name can only be monitored once.
 - `minimum_grade` (String) Alert grade.
 If the score falls below this score, an alarm is raised.
 - `protocol` (String) The protocol to be monitored, i.e. `http`, `postgresql`, `smtp`, ...